bugout-dev/docs/tutorials/github-bot-setup.md

 Locust provides a semantic layer on top of git diff.
 It emits metadata describing AST-level changes to your code base between git revisions.

-If you want to recieve summary about your code, use command in Pull Request comments:
+If you want to receive summary about your code, use command in Pull Request comments:
 ```
 @bugout-dev summarize
 ```